Estecka/mc-invariable-paintings/README.md

 ### Trading
 Filled paintings can be bought from **Master Shepherds** and **Wandering Traders**.
 Shepherds no longer sell variantless paintings, but will now require one to work with.

+The elemental paintings are exclusive to the Wandering Trader, and few haphazardly chosen others are exclusive to the villagers.
+Modded paintings will be available to both by default.

 ### Looting
 This feature requires **[Patched](https://modrinth.com/mod/patched)**.

-Filled paintings may be found inside of many naturally generated chests, most suspicious soils, and while fishing.
+Filled paintings can be found inside of many naturally generated chests, suspicious soils, and while fishing.

+Certain paintings are exclusive to some location; most notably, the Wither painting can only be found in the nether.
+Other paintings were spread about more haphazardly.
+Modded paintings will be available in most locations by default.

 The loot tables are provided as a built-in datapack which can be disabled.
+Without the datapack, all exclusive paintings will instead be available via trading.

 ### Crafting (deprecated)
-Experimental crafting was removed as of v2.0.
+Experimental crafting recipes were removed as of v2.0.
 See [the old Readme](https://github.com/Estecka/mc-invariable-paintings/blob/1.4.0+1.20.2/README.md#crafting-experimental) for older versions of the mod.

 ## Inventory Icons